-Advise patients and caregivers to discontinue sapropterin dihydrochloride powder for oral solution and contact the patient's healthcare provider immediately if they experience symptoms of anaphylaxis, including (but not limited to) wheezing, dyspnea, coughing, hypotension, flushing, nausea, and rash.
+Advise patients and caregivers to discontinue sapropterin dihydrochloride and contact the patient's healthcare provider immediately if they experience symptoms of anaphylaxis, including (but not limited to) wheezing, dyspnea, coughing, hypotension, flushing, nausea, and rash.
 Continue nutritional management including dietary protein and Phe restriction [see Warnings and Precautions (5.1)].